-NOTE The Planning mode is disabled in FREE mode and in Error mode (see Section 5.7.
+The Planning mode is disabled in GAUGE mode and in Error mode (see Section 5.6.
 Error conditions).
+The planning mode calculates no-decompression times for MIX1 only.
+If an additional mix is enabled in the NITROX mode, it does not affect the calculations in PLANNoDec mode.

-Higher Altitude and conservative Personal Adjustment settings will shorten the nodecompression time limits.
+Higher Altitude and conservative Personal Adjustment settings will shorten the no-decompression time limits.
 These limits at different Altitude and Personal Adjustment setting selections are explained in Section 5.9.4.
 Diving at altitude and in Section 5.9.5.
-Personal adjustments.
+Personal adjustments